Our office is out-of-network with all insurance companies and in-network policies.

 We can gladly provide you with a superbill after your session if you would like.

-Check out a few reasons below to work with an out-of-network therapist.
+Check out a few reasons on why you might want to work with an out-of-network therapist.

 You desire a therapist with a unique skillset or certification

 Private pay clinicians often specialize in different treatment modalities.
-Several of our clinicians have specific niche expertise including, play therapy, eating disorder treatment, Eye movement desensitization and reprocessing (EMDR), Cognitive-behavioral therapy, Play Therapy and Somatic Experiencing.
+Several of our clinicians have specific niche expertise including, play therapy, eating disorder treatment, Eye movement desensitization and reprocessing (EMDR), Cognitive-behavioral therapy, DBT, RODBT and Somatic Experiencing.

 Private pay clinicians are not dictated by insurance companies how many sessions are needed and can work collaboratively with their clients needs and frequency of therapy.